parkchamchi/DepthViewer/README.md

 - Fix codecs
 - Stablize
 ### WIP
-- Native DPT models support
+- Native DPT models support (The ONNX one implemented now is much less accurate than the official PyTorch one)
 - VR controllers support [(See here)](https://github.com/parkchamchi/UnityVRControllerTest)

 ## Building